BAkinmarin/BAkinmarin/README.md

 My name is **Bola**, a People Professional with over a decade's worth of experience, determined to transition into a fulfilling career as a Software Developer.

-Currently working towards a Level 5 Diploma in Full Stack Software Development with Code Institute.
+Currently working towards a Diploma in Full Stack Software Development with Code Institute.

 When I am not studying or participating in Hackathons, you will find me in my walking boots deep in the woods, at the Theatre or at the cinema.